Chrysippean/Atari-2600/README.md

 You will also need to download the DASM assembler over at https://dasm-assembler.github.io/ to translate the asm files to machine code.

 To run any of the programs, navigate to the program's directory and run `make`.
-This will generate the cartridge binary file (`cart.bin`) for you to run in the emulator.
+This will generate the cartridge binary file (`cart.bin`) for you to run in the emulator (Stella/Javatari).

 ## Images: